-To learn more, go to cdc.gov/HEADSUP
+To learn more, go to Cdc.gov/HEADSUP

 Discuss the risks of concussion and other serious brain injuries with your child or teen, and have each person sign below.

-Detach the section below, and keep this information sheet to use at your children's or teens' games and practices to help protect ther from concussion or other serious brain injuries.
-O I learned about concussion and talked with my parent or coach about what to do if I have a concussion or other serious brain injur ry.
-Athlete's Name Printed: Date: Athlete's Signature: O I have read this fact sheet for parents on concussion with my child or teen, and talked about what to do if they have a concussion other serious brain injury. or Parent or Legal Guardian's Name Printed: Date: Date: Parent or Legal Guardian's Signature: Revised January 2 019
+Detach the section below, and keep this information sheet to use at your children's or teens' games and practices to help protect them from concussion or other serious brain injuries.

+O I learned about concussion and talked with my parent or coach a bout what to do if I have a concussion or other serious brain injury.

+Athlete's Name Printed: Date:

+Athlete's Signature:

+I have read this fact sheet for parents on concussion with my chil other serious brain injury. d or teen, and talked about what to do if they have a concussion or

+Parent or Legal Guardian's Name Printed: Date:

+Parent or Legal Guardian's Signature:

+D-10-4 ( 20)